 Child Health Information

 We wish to make sure that your child has the opportunity to have immunisations and health checks when they are due.
-We share information about childhood immunisations, the 6-8 week new baby check and breast-feeding status with NHS [insert name here] Foundation Trust health visitors and school nurses.
+We share information about childhood immunisations, the 6-8 week new baby check and breast-feeding status with NHS South Tees Foundation Trust health visitors and school nurses.

 Clinical audit